ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 {: #tenant-veeam-policy-backup-remove-chain}

 Starting with Veeam 12, the IBM policy uses per-machine backup with separate metadata files for backup chain format.
 For more information, see [Backup Chain Formats](https://helpcenter.veeam.com/docs/backup/vsphere/per_vm_backup_files.html?ver=120){: external}.

-#### Backup job retention policy
-{: #tenant-veeam-policy-backup-remove-retention}

-The backup retention policy defines how many restore points to retain on disk.
-After the allowed number of restore points is exceeded, Veeam applies the retention policy to remove the earliest restore point from the backup chain.
-Depending on your business requirements, it is your responsibility to set the retention policy when you create the backup job.
-For more information, see [Short-Term Retention Policy](https://helpcenter.veeam.com/docs/backup/vsphere/retention_policy.html?ver=120){: external}.

-You can update the retention policy.
-However, the new settings are applied only to the new data and cannot be applied to previous data that maintains the previous retention policy setting.
-{: note}

 #### Backup immutability at Performance Tier
 {: #tenant-veeam-policy-backup-remove-perf-tier}